 The SGA is unique among the various groups on campus in several ways.
 Its annually elected members represent not a particular group, but the entire student body.
 The SGA is also unique in that it is an official partner in the operation and administration of the university.

-The elected officers of the Student Government are given the unique opportunity to serve as leaders at a premier urban research institution, that is, Georgia State.
+The elected officers of the SGA are given the unique opportunity to serve as leaders at a premier urban research institution, that is, Georgia State.
 As leaders in the SGA, students become familiarized in parliamentarian procedure, operate and manage a large budget, and shape university policy.

 For more information on how you can help serve the Georgia State student body, please visit the Get Involved section of our website.

-Although not a required part of the Student Government’s mandate, the Student Government does provide the student body with multiple material services.
+Although not a required part of the Student Government Association’s (SGA) mandate, the SGA does provide the student body with multiple material services.
 The SGA provides these free to students in order to assist them in their studies and set them up for academic success.
 These free services are available to all students and can be found in the SGA office.

 Current Services Include:

 - Blue books for written tests and exams

 - Toll-free and local faxes free of charge